pastorisimone/NSL/README.md

 `make`

-Or, to directly run the code:
+Or, for every directory except exercise_01/ or exercise_02/ to directly run the code:

 `make run`